 Professor's Pinson's papers are kept at the New York Public Library, and in the collections of the YIVO Institute for Jewish Research and the Leo Baeck Institute at the Center for Jewish History.
 The activities of the "Offenbach Archival Depot" have been researched by historians worldwide, and have been the object of books and exhibitions in America and Europe.

 In 1991, Mrs. Hilda Pinson, who after the death of her husband had relocated to Oakland, California, donated some additional documents belonging to Koppel Pinson to the Magnes in Berkeley.
 The "Koppel S. Pinson Collection" of the Magnes includes two scrapbooks, which contain photographs and annotations, official documents and personal letters, documenting dr. Pinson's life in Europe in 1945-1946.

 These documents present us with a unique insider's look into the daily life at the Offenbach Archival Depot, the experience of relief organization workers and, most importantly, with the material and emotional landscape of post-war Europe, when a world that had been undone was being rebuilt, piece by piece, by the concerted effort of committed individuals.
 A world in which a Jewish professor from America could stand on what had been "Hitler's balcony," in Berlin, and help repairing what had been broken.

-This online presentation was created by An Paenhuysen, PhD, who participated in the Magnes internship program in 2008 and Francesco Spagnolo.
+This online presentation was created by An Paenhuysen, PhD, who participated in the Magnes internship program in 2008 under the direction of Francesco Spagnolo.